Satharus/satharus.me/_posts/2023-07-28-the_life_of_a_binary.md

 But, how does the OS load this program and make it work?

 ## The Life of a Binary
 The OS reads the file, loads the content of it where it is appropriate for it to execute, and loads any libraries needed by the binary.
-Libraries, are, after all, just programs.
+Libraries, after all, are just programs.
 The only difference is that you can't double click and run them like normal programs.

 This is a very simple abstraction, but if I go into how programs are loaded and the actual structures of binary files, this post will be way too long and you will probably click off now.
 So, let's talk about it some other day over a cup of tea.
 For now, check the link to a course at the end of this post to get an idea on where you can learn more.
 {:.warning}